Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 So why is it important to know the difference between hiking, trekking and mountaineering?

 The most important reason is safety.
-Knowing the difference allows you to choose the right outdoor adventure for you that’s suitable for both your physical abilities and skill level.
+Knowing the difference between these outdoor activities allows you to choose the right outdoor adventure for you that’s suitable for both your physical abilities and skill level.

 Hiking